 Moreover, as G. B. Caird explains on pages 178-179 of The Gospel of St Luke, “[T]he semitic way of saying ‘I prefer this to that’ is ‘I like this and hate that.’. . .
 Thus for the followers of Jesus to hate their families meant giving the family second place in their affections.”

-In light of all the preceding information, especially from the Bible scriptures, it should be clear that Christians are supposed to love everyone, including their enemies.
+In light of the preceding information, especially from the Bible scriptures, it should be evident that Christians are supposed to demonstrate agape love – the purest, deepest kind of love – to everyone, including their enemies.